doc4d/docs/docs/settings/overview.md

 -   by clicking **Settings** on the 4D toolbar
 -   on 4D Server, using the **Edit > Database Settings...** menu option

-**Note:** In "User settings" mode, several menu commands are available at each location:
+> In **User settings** mode, several menu commands are available at each location:

--   **Structure Settings...** which is the same as the **Database Settings...** command in standard mode
+-   **Structure Settings...** is the same as the **Settings...** command in **Standard mode**.
--   **User Settings...** which gives you access to settings that can be stored externally in a user file and that are used instead of structure settings if they are modified.
+-   **User Settings...** gives you access to settings that can be stored externally in a user file.
+If these are modified, they are used instead of structure settings.
--   **User Settings for Data File...** which gives you access to settings that can be stored externally in a user file attached to the current data file, and that are used instead of user or structure settings if they are modified.
+-   **User Settings for Data File...** gives you access to settings that can be stored externally in a user file attached to the current data file.
+If they are modified, they are used instead of user or structure settings.

-For more information, refer to [User settings](./user-settings).
+For more information, refer to [User settings](./user-settings.md).

 ## Customizing parameters